Man and woman using electronic devices, checking loan balances

 2. Set up autopay

-Setting up autopay for your monthly payments helps you avoid missing payments, facing late fees and other financial consequences.
+Setting up autopay for your monthly payments helps you avoid missing payments, late fees and other financial consequences.

 3. Refinance your loans